Hopper2021/tournament-creator/README.md

 ### Create Entrants

 Entrants made here are assigned to the tournament created on the previous page.
+As the entrant is entered with the `Add Entrant` button they are assigned a number ( `left hand column of table` ) that can be used for tracking individuals in a live setting, even if they have the same name.
 Once all entrants are added, clicking the `start tournament` button will navigate to the live score keeping page.

 ![createEntrants](public/images/create-tournament-2-entrants.png)

 ### Create Scores

 Scores are tracked for each individual entrant.
-The display below is the score tracking for the `pits` style tournament.
+The image below is the score tracking for the `pits` style tournament.
+Clicking the `Show Placements!` button will navigate to that tournament's detail page.

 Future additions: `Round robin` and `brackets`